dannysepler/refactoring-workshop/2_sed/README.md

 Here, rather than using a substitute command, we're using a `/d` delete command, and matching all lines that start with (`^`) the string `from __future__`

+Pop quiz: Can you remove all the page numbers from the Harry Potter file?

 ## A bulk rename

 This is all well and good, but it's hard to appreciate how powerful `sed` is in these small files.